Children Pre-School Age Separation Anxiety

-- It is important to educate yourself about the disorder as you will understand how you child experiences these feelings and you can easily sympathize with their struggles.
+- It is important to educate yourself about the disorder, as you will understand how your child experiences these feelings, and you can easily sympathize with their struggles.

 - It is very important to listen to your child’s feelings.
 Whether they are valid is irrelevant as they are real to them.
-This way the child won’t feel isolated and it can have a powerful healing effect.
+This way the child won’t feel isolated, and that can have a powerful healing effect.

 - Look ahead to anticipate transition points that may aggravate this problem, such as going to a new school or meeting with new friends to play.
 If you child separates from one parent more easily than the other, let that parent drop the child off if possible.